Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Introduction

+\paragraph*{Example.} Considering brain imaging data analysis for Alzheimer's Disease, $y$ represents the Alzheimer’s Disease Assessment Scale (ADAS) of patients, $X_{i,j}$ measures the gray matter volume of brain region $j$ in the cerebrum brain of subject $i$.
+Taking the identity matrix $D=I$ (where $m=p=90$), one searches for highly atrophy brain regions for AD; taking $D$ as the graph gradient operator on the brain region connectivity graph (where $m=463>p=90$), abnormal connections of brain regions due to disease progression are discovered.
+Sparsity associated with various linear transformations above discloses both important lesion regions that undergo severe damages in disease progression and highly differential connections that link stable regions to Hippocampus, one of the most important regions accounting for Alzheimer's Disease \citep{juottonen1999comparative}.
+Such discoveries based on the methodology in this paper are illustrated by Figure~\ref{fig: ad reg and con}, whose details will be discussed in Section~\ref{Sec: applications}.

-\paragraph{} To evaluate the accuracy of an empirically discovered set $\hat{S}$, the false discovery rate (FDR) is the goal of this paper in favor of the reproducibility of discoveries.
+To evaluate the accuracy of an empirically discovered set $\hat{S}$ of non-null parameters, the false discovery rate (FDR) is the goal of this paper in favor of the reproducibility of discoveries.
 Formally speaking, FDR of a selection set $\hat{S}$ is defined as

-\paragraph{}The problem of controlling FDR has been widely studied since \cite{benjamini1995controlling}.
-In particular, \cite{barber2015controlling} recently proposed the knockoff method for sparse linear regression when $D=I_p$ in \eqref{defn:ss} with a theoretical guarantee of the upper bound of FDR.

-The idea is to first make a knockoff copy of design matrix, $\tilde{X}$, that mimics the covariance of original features, but would be much less correlated with the original features, i.e.

-where $s$ is some proper non-negative vector.
-Take $[X, \tilde{X}]$ as a new design matrix, and compute a LASSO path for this joint optimize problem.
-Ideally, for nonnull features, the original feature coefficients would appear earlier on the path or bigger in magnitudes than the knockoff feature coefficients; while for null features, the original coefficients and the knockoff coefficients have the same probability to be selected on the path.
-Such an exchangeability symmetry on null features and knockoffs leads to a beautiful supermartingale structure on knockoff filters that provably controls FDR.
-This work can be further applied to group sparse model, multi-task regression model \citep{dai2016knockoff}, partial-penalized model \citep{xu2016false}, and high dimensional setting \citep{barber2019knockoff}.
-In particular, \cite{candes2016panning} proposed Model-X knockoff for random design and showed in \citep{barber2020robust} that Model-X knockoff is robust to estimation error of random design parameters.
-Combined with generative adversarial networks, deep knockoff \citep{romano2019deep} is developed for nonparametric random designs.

-However, due to the constraint in \eqref{defn:ss}, it is not clear how to apply such knockoff methods to structural sparsity except for some special cases which can be reduced to sparse linear regression.
-Below we first revisit the generalized LASSO with such special cases.